ANSSI-FR/MLA/bindings/C/README.md

 * If one wants an archive without encryption, they must explicitly ask for it (ie. default is encrypted)
 * Statuses and handles are separated, to avoid confusion and the use of a variable for two distinct purposes.
 As a result, each API always returns a `MLAStatus`, and could take or give handles through arguments
 * Output writing is delegated to the library user, through callbacks.
-That way, she can manage how and when flushing and  actual writes are made (buffering, writing to an external HTTP server, ...)
+That way, she can manage how and when flushing and  actual writes are made (buffering, writing to an external HTTP server...)

 ## Tests